-Puerto Rico’s housing market is at the heart of the crisis.
+Moreover, the housing market has suffered tremendously.
 After huge annual house price increases in the early 2000s, the housing market came crashing down in 2008.
-Prices have dropped 17% (27% in real terms) since Q2 2007.
+Prices have dropped 23% (31% inflation-adjusted) from Q1 2008 to Q3 2014.

-Many Puerto Ricans have been forced to sell at a loss following the crisis, given the high unemployment rate – nearly 14%.
-The government is burdened by more than USD70 billion in debt, and its credit rating has been cut to junk.
+Many Puerto Ricans have been forced to sell at a loss following the crisis, given the high unemployment rate – at an average of 15.3% in 2009 and 16.4% in 2010.
+The government is burdened by more than USD70 billion in debt and its credit rating has been cut to junk.
 The economic crisis has reduced both consumers’ savings and confidence, with many postponing their home-buying decisions.

 The loss of net worth among Puerto Ricans from the drop in real estate prices is close to USD30 billion, said economic consulting firm Estudios Tecnicos’s director, Jose Villamil.

-In 2011 and 2012, about 55,000 residents left Puerto Rico for the United States, according to the Census Bureau´s Community Survey.
-During the decade 2000-2010 about 300,000 locals left, the largest migration wave since the 1950s, when close to 500,000 Puerto Ricans migrated to the mainland.
-There are already a million more Puerto Ricans in the mainland United States (4.9 million as of 2011), than in Puerto Rico (3.7 million).
+Hundreds of thousands of Puerto Ricans have been forced to migrate to the United States, according to the Census Bureau’s Community Survey.
+During the decade 2004-2014 about 280,000 locals left, the largest migration wave since the 1950s, when close to 500,000 Puerto Ricans migrated to the mainland.
+As a result, Puerto Rico’s population dropped by about 7.3% to 3.6 million in 2014 from its peak in 2004.

 Aside from migration, the island suffers from an ageing population and a declining birth rate.

-Puerto Rico´s banking sector is also in crisis, with banks facing nonperforming loans at elevated levels.
+Puerto Rico’s banking sector is also in crisis, with nonperforming loans at elevated levels.
 Most of the problem is in the housing market, which accounts for about 2/3 of total loans, according to Scotia Bank.
 At the start of 2006, before the crisis, the prime interest rate was at 7.26%.
-It fell to only 3.25% in 2009 and it is projected that this rate will hold till 2015.
+It fell to only 3.25% in 2009.
+Interest rates remained very low in recent years to buoy the struggling economy.
 Despite this, around 80,000 families have been unable to refinance their loans, despite the lower interest rates, and many risk losing their homes.

-The government signed two laws in early 2012 providing new tax benefits to individuals and businesses.
+Two laws in early 2012 provided new tax benefits to individuals and businesses.

 "I think that San Juan represents one of the great investment opportunities of my generation," says Nick Prouty, CEO of Putnam Bridge Funding, who has moved his office and family from Greenwich, Connecticut, to Puerto Rico.